hypercore-protocol/hyperdrive-daemon/README.md

 Successfully configured FUSE!
 ```

 You should only need to perform this step once (it will persist across restarts).
-In order to make sure that the setup step completed successfully, run the `fs status` command:
+In order to make sure that the setup step completed successfully, run the `status` command.
+It should contain the following two FUSE-related lines:
 ```
-❯ hyperdrive fs status
+❯ hyperdrive status
-FUSE Status:
+...
-  Available: true
+  Fuse Available: true
-  Configured: true
+  Fuse Configured: true
 ```

 If FUSE is both available and configured, then you're ready to continue with mounting your top-level, private drive!